Position: Suzuki Flute Instructor

 Don’t see a position that suits your skill set, or have experience that lies outside of the available positions?
 Feel free to submit a resume and short, descriptive email to hiring@bkcm.org.

-BKCM is committed to building and sustaining a diverse, equitable, and inclusive work environment and culture.
-We believe that our staff and faculty should reflect the members of our student and client community to provide the most accessible music education and therapy services to our constituencies.
-We are working towards making BKCM’s team fully reflective of Brooklyn’s diverse communities.
-We strongly encourage BIPOC, AAPI, Hispanic/Latino, LGBTQIA+ and all applicants of diverse racial and cultural backgrounds to apply.
+BKCM is committed to building and sustaining a diverse, equitable and inclusive work environment and culture, reflective of NYC’s rich cultural fabric.
+We believe that our staff and faculty should provide accessible music education and therapy services to our constituencies.
+We strongly encourage applicants of all racial and cultural backgrounds and communities to apply.